-13. The Scottish Government has confirmed it will meet the cost of tuition fees for eligible European Union (EU) students starting their course in AY 2019-20, and AY 2020-21, for the duration of their course.
+14. The Scottish Government has confirmed it will meet the cost of tuition fees for eligible EU students starting their course in AY 2020-21 or before, for the duration of their course.
 This includes eligible articulating students starting Higher National courses who progress directly to year two or three of a degree and students undertaking planned intercalating years.
 EU students who begin their courses between 1 January and 31 July 2021 will also be eligible for free tuition, although if they arrive in the UK after 1 January 2021 they will require a visa to enter the UK.